khalid-el-masnaoui/PHP-Notes/Tools/xhprof/README.md

 We can use XHGUI either by downloading the repository `perftools/xhgui` or using its docker image.

-Xhgui needs the data collector `perftools/php-profiler` && `perftools/xhgui-collector`
+Xhgui needs the data collector `perftools/php-profiler` && `perftools/xhgui-collector` , you can generate the data for both `php-cli` and `php-fpm`

 **Note** : Be aware of the directive `open_basedir` when using xhgui for collecting data